ubports/docs.ubports.com/sdk/apps/qml/QtQml/QML Object Types.rst

-Here the ``myComponent`` object essentially defines an anonymous type that can be instantiated using `Component::createObject </sdk/apps/qml/QtQml/Component#createObject-method>`__ to create objects of this anonymous type.
+Here the ``myComponent`` object essentially defines an anonymous type that can be instantiated using :ref:`Component::createObject <sdk_qtqml_component#createObject-method>` to create objects of this anonymous type.

 Inline components share all the characteristics of regular top-level components and use the same ``import`` list as their containing QML document.

-Note that each `Component </sdk/apps/qml/QtQml/Component/>`__ object declaration creates its own *component scope*.
-Any *id* values used and referred to from within a `Component </sdk/apps/qml/QtQml/Component/>`__ object declaration must be unique within that scope, but do not need to be unique within the document within which the inline component is declared.
+Note that each :ref:`Component <sdk_qtqml_component>` object declaration creates its own *component scope*.
+Any *id* values used and referred to from within a :ref:`Component <sdk_qtqml_component>` object declaration must be unique within that scope, but do not need to be unique within the document within which the inline component is declared.
 So, the Rectangle declared in the ``myComponent`` object declaration could have an *id* of ``root`` without conflicting with the ``root`` declared for the Item object in the same document, as these two *id* values are declared within different component scopes.

 See `Scope and Naming
-Resolution </sdk/apps/qml/QtQml/qtqml-documents-scope/>`__ for more details.
+Resolution </sdk/apps/qml/QtQml/qtqml-documents-scope/>`_  for more details.

 .. rubric:: Defining Object Types from C++